Dasht-e Sar District: History

-After the 2011 National Census, Dasht-e Sar Rural District (Note: Renamed Dasht-e Sar-e Sharqi Rural District) was separated from Dabudasht District in the establishment of Dasht-e Sar District.
-After the 2016 census, the village of Ejbar Kola (Note: Renamed Babakan) was elevated to the status of a city.
+In 2012, Dasht-e Sar Rural District (Note: Renamed Dasht-e Sar-e Sharqi Rural District) was separated from Dabudasht District in the formation of Dasht-e Sar District.
+The village of Ejbar Kola was converted to a city in 2017 and renamed Babakan in 2019.

 Demographics

 Population

-The 2016 census measured the population of the district as 38,888 inhabitants in 12,812 households.
+The 2016 National Census measured the population of the district as 38,888 inhabitants in 12,812 households.